 One semester when I was teaching a media-writing course, I handed a quiz back and one of the students blurted out, with a mix of exasperation and fear, “I didn’t know grammar counted.”
 I replied, of course it counts, because if you are going to write for a living, your writing needs to look professional.

-Since then, I’ve encountered a few articles and studies that emphasize the importance of clear, clean writing in the professional world – and provide valuable advice to students (or anyone who writes).
+Since then, I’ve encountered articles and studies that emphasize the importance of clear, clean writing in the professional world – and provide valuable advice to students (or anyone who writes).

 The advice coalesces into three main points:

 - Good grammar is good for your career.

 - Good grammar is good for your business.

 - Good grammar is good for your love life.